 Fostering a trusting and respectful relationship with all our students is quite challenging, but its impact on student performance is boundless.

 As the manager of the classroom, you should be conscious of how you deal with all your students.
 Do you exhibit fairness?
 Are you giving them equal opportunities to learn the same concept in different ways?
 If your answer is a solid yes, then perhaps you have good interaction with your learners and get along with your students very well.

-Once our students trust us, they feel comfortable being with us, and they become confident to display their skills and never afraid in showing their weakness.
+Once our students trust us, they feel comfortable being with us, and they become confident to display their skills and are never afraid of showing their weakness.
 The best teachers develop amazing strategies to develop positive relationships with all their learners.
 A great teacher is never selective.
 I know you are one of these great teachers.

 Let’s continue maximizing the potential of each student in our classroom.